felixdollack/FlaskTemplate/README.md

-# Flask Template
+# Flask Template with blueprints

-Basic template to build a Flask application in Docker.
+Basic template to build a Flask application with blueprints in Docker.

 ## Build